Skip to main content

 Document version comparison

 Compare two versions of a legal document, specification, or email draft.
-The diff highlights every word that was added, removed, or changed, much faster than reading both versions manually.
+The diff highlights the lines that were added, removed, or changed, so you can see what differs at a glance.

 Finding hidden characters